krischik/SteemRubyTutorial/Documents/Part-15.md

          end
 ```

-Create a colorized string showing the amount in SDB, STEEM and the steem engine token.
+Create a colorized string showing the current STEEMP value of the token.
+STEEMP us a steem engie token that can be exchanged 1:1, minus a 1% transaction fee, to STEEM.
+It's STEEMP which gives the token on Steem Engine it's value.

 The current highest bid is printed green, the current lowest asking price us printed in red and the last price of an actual transaction is printed on blue.

 Unless the value is close to 0, then the value is greyed out.
+Reminder: Never use equality for floating point values to 0.
+Always use some ε value.

 ```ruby
          Contract None => String